codingwithmagga/mathvizanimator/docs/developer/libraries.rst

 Libraries
 =========

-As stated in the :ref:`Project Structure` there are two libraries created in this project.
-The :ref:`MVA GUI library` and the :ref:`MVA Workflow library`.
+As stated in the :ref:`developer/project_structure:Project Structure` there are two libraries created in this project.
+The :ref:`developer/mva_gui:MVA GUI library` and the :ref:`developer/mva_workflow:MVA Workflow library`.
 The links below give you a more detailed view of the libraries.

 .. toctree::
     :maxdepth: 2